martinstark/storage-ts/README.md

 // Create a store of the desired type.
 If it is not available,
 // in-memory storage will be used as a fallback. const store = createStorage<Schema>({
+  // "local" persists across browser sessions
+  // "session" persists until tab is closed
+  // "in-memory" persists until tab is closed
   type: StorageType.LOCAL,

+  // set unique prefixes if more than one store is used
+  // optional - default: undefined
+  prefix: "id",

+  // squelch errors
+  // false requires try/catch statements around calls to
+  // `read` and `write`
+  // optional - default: true
+  silent: true,
 });

-// ❌ Argument of type number is not assignable to parameter of type { complex: "object" };
+// ❌ Argument of type number is not assignable to parameter
+// of type { complex: "object" };
 store.write("keyA", 1);

 // ✅